ReadyEdgemont/Bluesky-Contrails-Blackhawks/CONFIG.md

 > This is the title of the custom feed.
 Maximum length is 24 characters.

 # description
-You're feed for all things Blackhawks hockey on bluesky!
-Feed managed by @readyedgemont.bsky.social
+You're feed for all things Blackhawks hockey on bluesky! #Blackhawks
 > This is the description of the feed.